-Founded in a university dorm room by songwriter Sam Bodary, Hello Emerson tells small stories about the quiet successes and small disappointments of day-to-day midwestern life, backed by a fingerpicked guitar and a BA in English.
+Founded in a university dorm room by songwriter Samuel Emerson Bodary, Hello Emerson tells small stories about the quiet successes and small disappointments of living in the midwestern United States, backed by a fingerpicked guitar and a BA in English Literature.
+They are represented in Europe by K&F Records, but stand on their own two feet at home in the US.

 In 2015, Hello Emerson self-released a cassette tape, “Bridge/Straw/Lake” in their backyard of Columbus, Ohio.
 It was performed solo, a single, 20-minute take of only vocals and guitar.
 Fellow Columbus songwriter Field Sleeper shared the other half of the cassette.

 Over the following months, Bodary met bandmates Jack Doran (keyboards) and Dan Seibert (percussion), forming the core trio of the lineup.
-Now a rotating cast of characters, Hello Emerson never looks the same from show to show.
+Now a rotating cast of characters, Hello Emerson is rarely the same from show to show.

-Following a sold out release show with a 13 piece band, responses to the record began to pop up.
-“The best music will paint the most beautiful pictures in your mind and in your heart,” writes Music in Motion.
-Hello Emerson is “absolutely one of those gems.”
+Following a sold out US release show with a 13 piece band, responses to the record began to pop up.
+“The best music will paint the most beautiful pictures in your mind and in your heart,” and Hello Emerson is “absolutely one of those gems.”

 “Emerson’s lyrics linger over particulars and enumerate on memories and meanings.
 The poetry is at times too rapturous and at others lacking,” writes The Indie Sound, “but it’s the way Hello Emerson’s music vacillates almost constantly between the two that cuts so finely into your soul.”